-Of the three options within the palace walls, this is the smallest — fit for a bachelor president — but it’s not that small.
+Of the three options within the palace walls, this is the smallest—fit for a bachelor president—though it's quite sizable still.
 It has a swimming pool and originally had one bedroom, later expanded to three to accommodate security and housekeeping staff.

-This is where Duterte lives when he is in Malacañang Palace.
+This is where Duterte lives when he’s in Malacañang Palace.

-The fourth is Arlegui Mansion, a private property that has since been returned to the Laperal family.
-GMA offered then incoming President Pnoy this option but he chose Bahay Pangarap instead.
+The fourth is Arlegui Mansion, a private property that has since been returned to the owners, the Laperal family.
+Arroyo offered then incoming President Aquino this option, but he chose Bahay Pangarap instead.

-Two presidents lived in Arlegui Mansion — Cory and FVR.
+Two presidents lived in Arlegui Mansion—Cory and Ramos.
 Cory used it as her residence and the Guest House as her office.
 She wanted to continue living in the Aquino family house on Times St. in Quezon City but was convinced by the PSG that it was a risky arrangement.

-Arlegui Mansion was forcibly seized by Marcos when he assumed office in 1965, citing “security” as his reason, even though the mansion sits on Arlegui St. outside Malacañang walls.
+Arlegui Mansion was forcibly seized by Marcos when he assumed office in 1965, citing “security” as his reason, even though the mansion sits on Arlegui St., which is outside Malacañang walls.
 One of the first acts of the Noynoy Aquino administration was to return the mansion to the Laperals.
 In 2016, it went up for sale for P1 billion.

-Malacañang Palace is the most secure residence since Imelda Marcos reportedly had it bullet-proofed during the 1979 renovation.
+Malacañang Palace is the most secure residence since Imelda Marcos reportedly had it bullet-proofed during her 1979 renovation.
 The Palace’s private residences are on the second floor, just off the grand staircase.
-Under presidencies, the rooms change their functions.
+Under the different presidencies, the rooms change their functions.

-What were bedrooms before have been turned into offices or vice versa, but the structure itself has remained as it was since Imelda’s renovation during martial law, when all Spanish and American colonial influence were effectively erased — turning it Filipino with the theme “Malakas at Maganda” to represent herself and her husband.
+What were bedrooms before have been turned into offices or vice versa, but the structure itself has remained as it was since Imelda’s renovation during martial law, when all Spanish and American colonial influence were effectively erased—turning it Filipino with the theme “Malakas at Maganda” to represent herself and her husband, President Marcos.